-While the majority of the residents at a A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies. sanctuary are likely to be chickens, Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource., Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource. and Unless explicitly mentioned, we are referring to domesticated goose breeds, not wild geese, who may have unique needs not covered by this resource., pigs, While "cows" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows.", horses, and donkeys, there is a high likelihood that, at some point, a sanctuary may receive an intake request for other, less commonly considered farmed animal species.
+While the majority of the residents at a An animal sanctuary that primarily cares for rescued animals that were farmed by humans. are likely to be chickens, Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource., Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource. and Unless explicitly mentioned, we are referring to domesticated goose breeds, not wild geese, who may have unique needs not covered by this resource., pigs, While "cows" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows.", horses, and donkeys, there is a high likelihood that, at some point, a sanctuary may receive an intake request for other, less commonly considered A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies. species.
 It can be useful to have a general understanding of the types and needs of these species.
 Having a policy for these species in place before the rescue requests comes in can help you make sound decisions for the future of your sanctuary and the well-being of the residents.

 It is important to understand whether a sanctuary has the capacity to care for these species before agreeing to take one in.
 Planning ahead and developing a policy ahead of time can be beneficial and help an organization avoid missteps.

 Making sure a sanctuary understands the needs of each species before taking in an individual is imperative.
 Great questions to ask are:

 - Do you or anyone on staff have experience or knowledge working with the species?

 - Have you researched the species-specific needs of the animal and determined you can provide quality care for this resident throughout their life?